caseconsulting/app-website/README.md

 ## Pre-deployment Preview

 Netlify automatically builds deploy previews for all pull requests.
-Pull requests can be created for a branch at https://github.com/caseconsulting/app-website/pulls, after pushing the branch to origin by rebasing.
-The list of deployments and previews can be viewed by clicking the Netlify icons above.
+After pushing the branch to origin by rebasing, pull requests can be created for a branch at https://github.com/caseconsulting/app-website/pulls where you will also find the link to the preview once Netlify has completed the deployment.
+The list of deployments and status can be viewed by clicking the Netlify icons above.
 Note it may take a short time for Netlify to build and deployments cannot be deleted.

 ## Deployment